wp-plugins/wordpress-form-manager/readme.txt

 * Nederlands (nl_NL) - [Sander Kolthof](http://www.fullcirclemedia.nl)

 == Changelog ==
+= 1.5.3 =
+* Added an option to disable the TinyMCE button in the 'Advanced' settings page

 = 1.5.2 =
 * Files can be uploaded to a directory of your choosing
 * Links in summaries / e-mails to uploaded files, if they are in a directory